victor/Git-Xcode-4/git_xcode_script.markdown

 ## Step 11 - Just some more commits

-Both devs go on adding changes and committing them
+Both devs go on adding changes and committing them.
+This could be a good time to introduce partial commits.

 ## Step 12 - Rebase

-This time, instead of merging changes, to avoid forks in the history tree, the changes are incorporated with a rebase
+This time, instead of merging changes, to avoid gratuitous forks in the history tree, the changes are incorporated with a rebase

 # Demo 2 A good process to follow (Git Flow like process)